mayra-cabrera/mayra-cabrera.github.io/_posts/2016-04-03-golang-concurrency.md

 ## Concurrency

-*In Go only one routine has access to the value at any given time*, so data races cannot ocur, by design.
+*In Go only one routine has access to the value at any given time*, so data races cannot occur by design.

 Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
 Go encourauges a different approach in which shared values are passed around on channels and infact, never actively shared by separate threads of execution.

-Let see Go Routines and Channels in depth.
+Let see Go Routines and Channels in depth:

-A Go Routine is a lightweight thread managed by the Go rontime.
-Go routines run in the same address space, so access to shared memory must be synchronized.
+A Go Routine is a lightweight thread that share the same address space with many others go routines, so access to shared memory must be synchronized.

 A Channel is a typed conduit through which you can send and receive values with the channel operator `<-`